-Based on the results of the Organizational Performance Improvement Snapshot survey, the area most deficient (4.2) was the lack of staff understanding and knowledge of the basic financial operation of the school site.
-The second area of deficiency, with an overall score of 4.4, was the ability of teachers to collect data about the quality of their work.
+Based on the results of the Organizational Performance Improvement Snapshot(OPIS) survey, the area most deficient (4.0) was the lack of staff understanding and knowledge of the basic financial operation of the school site.
+The second area of deficiency, with an overall score of 4.3, was the ability of teachers to make decisions to solve problems for their customers.

 The administration will provide inservice in the area of school finances and fiscal management to better assist the staff in making resource allocation decisions.
-We will also provide assistance to the staff to enable them to collect data about the quality of their work through the dissemination and use of an individual data and inservice notebook.